Installing an Apache web server in FreeBSD

 A Port is a collection of files designed to automate compiling and installing an application from source code.

-The files that comprise a port, contain the following instructions:
+The port, contains the following instructions:

 1. Where to download the file(s) and how to extract them.